psychicEgg/EDHM/README.md

 https://github.com/BlueMystical/EDHM_UI/releases

-If you are looking to downlaod and install the preconfigured Elite Dangerous HUD Mod, please see:
+If you are looking to download and install the preconfigured Elite Dangerous HUD Mod, please see:

 https://pastebin.com/Ct64yCC8